STRESS AND FATIGUE AMONGST TOURING AND FESTIVAL CREW

 In the last few years there have been a few too many suicides amongst touring crew and this alone is horrendous, there is hardly anyone in the professional touring crew world who has not been affected or has known someone who has sadly died and the cause has usually been stress in some form, it often goes hand in hand with depression and is a mental illness and thus carries the unwanted and unwarranted stigma with it.

-Bereavement also carries its own problems that can affect one's mental state and the general stress involved with being a freelancer and running your own business is incredible, this can include financial problems, insecurity, the uncertainty, not knowing if and where the next job is going to come from, being away from home and family, illness, lack of work etc. and if your not working, your not earning.
+Bereavement also carries its own problems that can affect one's mental state and the general stress involved with being a freelancer and running your own business is incredible, this can include financial problems, insecurity, the uncertainty, not knowing if and where the next job is going to come from, being away from home and family, illness, lack of work etc. and if you're not working, your not earning, more recently Covid19 has also been a major cause of stress, not necessarily the virus it's self but the fact it is potentially present all around us and has made isolation, lockdowns and disappearance of work the new normal, it has also caused huge problems financial especially for freelancers and the supply chains, and with that comes more stress.

 Stress can lead to many other personal issues, lack of confidence and self-esteem, loneliness and possible reliance on cigarettes, drink or recreational drugs to help find a release or solace.